dapr/proposals/20240618-RCBS-Conversation-building-block.md

   // Parameters for all custom fields. repeated google.protobuf.Any parameters = 2;

+  // The name of Coverstaion component string name = 3;

   // The metadata passing to conversation components

   enum LoadBalancingPolicy {